Exalted Order of Malacca: Companion

-The Companion Class I of the Exalted Order of Malacca (Darjah Mulia Seri Melaka) is the third grade of the order which was constituted in 1971.
+The Companion of the Exalted Order of Malacca (Darjah Mulia Seri Melaka) is the third grade of the order which was constituted in 1971.
 The recipients of the grade bear the title of "Datuk", while the wives of the male recipients are titled as "Datin".
 Husbands of female recipients are not entitled to any title.
 The recipients bear the post-nominal letters of "D.M.S.M."

 The insignia of the grade comprises a sash, a badge and a star.
 The sash is worn from the right shoulder to the left hip.

-The Companion Class I grade of the order is conferred upon members of the Malacca State EXCO council, members of the state government, heads of the state or federal departments, members of the corporate sectors, politicians and other equivalents who have contributed with excellent and commendable services at the state or federal level.
+The Companion grade of the order is conferred upon members of the Malacca State EXCO council, members of the state government, heads of the state or federal departments, members of the corporate sectors, politicians and other equivalents who have contributed with excellent and commendable services at the state or federal level.